DRXD1000/Route0x/README.md

 <img src="./images/How it works.png" width=100%/><br/><br/>

+Data:For synthetic data generation we leverage both open weight and hosted LLMs.
+For Open LLMs we integrate ollama and for hosted LLMs we use respective LLM provider libraries.

-As the image suggests we have multiple heads to the same model a setfit model with default logistic regression head, a calibrated head, a LOF and IF head and a faiss index of NNs and a numpy compressed file of multi-vector representation of the NNs. classifier heads will the first pass, LOF/IF heads help in OOS detection and NNs can help for classifier uncertainity, multi-vector representations help in reranking candidates.
+Training: As the image suggests we have multiple heads to the same model: A setfit model with default logistic regression head, a calibrated head, a LOF and IF head and a faiss index of NNs and a numpy compressed file of multi-vector representation of the NN.
+Classifier heads will take the first pass, LOF/IF heads help in OOS detection and NNs can help for classifier uncertainity, multi-vector representations help in reranking candidates.

 So when run `find_route`